 Foreign leaders rushed to congratulate George W. Bush in 2000.
-This time, they’re being extra-cautious.
+This time, they’re being extra cautious.

 The Dutch government similarly was quick to recall its initial overture with a follow-up: “Given the fact that at this moment uncertainty exists about the outcome of the American presidential elections, the earlier statement … has been retracted,” ABC reported.

-South Africa’s ruling party, the African National Congress, annulled its earlier note congratulating Bush with a nonpartisan addendum, reading ''This is one incredible election in the history of the U.S.,” the New York Times reported.
+South Africa’s ruling party, the African National Congress, annulled its earlier note congratulating Bush with a nonpartisan addendum, reading "This is one incredible election in the history of the U.S.,” the New York Times reported.

-As the news narrative continued to shift the day after the election, the Chairman of Keidanren, Japan’s business federation, clarified its congratulatory message to Bush by shifting blame onto U.S. media
+As the news narrative continued to shift the day after the election, the chairman of Keidanren, Japan’s business federation, clarified its congratulatory message to Bush by shifting blame onto U.S. media

 “It has become clear that the US presidential election results may not become final for some time, due to state of Florida turnout,” its statement said, according to an account from the Guardian.
 “However, trusting three major US television networks, namely ABC, CBS and NBC, as well as CNN, [we] issued [our] chairman Imai’s comment in Japanese based on once announced ‘final’ result.”